 - COVID-19 Symptoms & Prevention

-Albany City Hall and other city buildings have been reopened to the public.
-To protect the health and safety of our residents and employees, residents are encouraged to continue accessing services online and by phone, when possible.
-A mask of face covering must be worn in all City buildings at all times.
+A mask or face covering is mandatory for anyone entering a City building and must be worn at all times.
+To protect the health and safety of our residents and employees, visitors are encouraged to continue accessing services online and by phone when possible.

 What is COVID-19 (Coronavirus)?